ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 </style>

-All the film photos in this gallery were taken with my **Canon Rebel 2000 EOS 35mm**, a camera that has been with me for years, traveling across the U.S. and Hong Kong—from California to Mong Kok, and everywhere in between.
+All the film photos in this gallery were taken with my **Canon EOS Rebel 2000**, a camera that has been with me for years, traveling across the U.S. and Hong Kong—from California to Mong Kok, and everywhere in between.
 I'm still new to photography, exploring different films and learning as I go, but I love how each roll brings its own unique character to the images I capture.

 I often shoot with **Kodak UltraMax 400**, a super versatile film with fine grain, great dynamic range, and a slight bias toward blues—perfect for almost any lighting condition, even indoors with flash. **Kodak Portra 160 and 400** are my go-to for portraits, thanks to their natural skin tones, soft grain, and incredible latitude. **Kodak Gold 200**, with its warm, golden hues, looks great in bright daylight but tends to lean heavily yellow in low light.